rbowen/presentations/raising_bar_presentations/slides.md

 When you are trying to make a dramatic point - in which case, fewer words are better

+When they are the words that you want people to literally walk away with in their heads.

 In a technical talk: Content that directly illustrates the point you're making.